Berwick-upon-Tweed has been shaped by centuries of conflict.

 Once one of the most important strongholds in Britain, the White Wall is the only main surviving part of the castle today.

 Construction of the ramparts made Berwick Castle obsolete and it fell into decline.
 The arrival of the railway sounded the final death knell when much of what remained was demolished to make way for the station.

 Visit Berwick’s parks

-The Castle Parks Trail will take you on a circular scenic route through these parks, both created in the 1930s, and along the river.
+The Castle Parks Trail will take you on a circular scenic route through these riverside parks, both of which were created in the 1930s.

 Follow the Lowry Trail